zhenyasav/fx/README.md

 # FX

-> This is a demonstration of an extensible CLI which can be used to scaffold repetitive boilerplate, such as the creation of a standard package in a monorepo (let's say all your packages are typescript packages with a pre configured build and test pattern, etc).
+> This is a demonstration of an extensible CLI which can be used to scaffold code as logical "resources" with individual devops lifecycle methods such as `build`, `test`, `run`, and `deploy`.
+When executing a lifecycle method the framework runs methods on every resource in the right order, allowing information to be passed from one resource to another.
+Resources can use this information to emit code, call APIs, and otherwise simplify developer integration and automation tasks.

+> using the CLI, developers can "stack resources" to scaffold working projects with multiple integrated systems working together without manual configuration.

 Use [`pnpm`](https://pnpm.io/) to drive this repo. node16, pnpm6.
 See [`nvm`](https://github.com/nvm-sh/nvm) (optional).